 assert - insert program diagnostics

-The assert() macro inserts diagnostics into programs.
-When it is executed, if expression is false (that is, compares equal to 0), assert() writes information about the particular call that failed (including the text of the argument, the name of the source file and the source file line number - the latter are respectively the values of the preprocessing macros __FILE__ and __LINE__) on stderr and calls abort().
+The information written about the call that failed shall include the text of the argument, the name of the source file, the source file line number, and the name of the enclosing function; the latter are, respectively, the values of the preprocessing macros __FILE__ and __LINE__ and of the identifier __func__.

 No errors are defined.